 4. Embrace the Support Role.

-This is vital in your child’s future remembrance of you as a parent.
 Always support their endeavors with your actions and time.
 At football fields, baseball fields, spring concerts, skateboard parks, and in venues all over the world, there are parents supporting their children’s dreams.
 That means playing taxi and lugging equipment.
-Always be there.
+Always be there when you can.

 6. Ground Them in Faith.

-Most importantly, provide your child the environment and example that we are, first and foremost, grounded in faith and God’s desires and plans for us.
-Help your child find the talents and gifts God has provided, and help them use them in the proper ways.
-We were all made to be superstars; the key is to discover what our specialties truly are.
+As a person of faith I believe this is most important; provide your child the environment and example that we are, first and foremost, grounded in God’s desires and plans for us.
+Help your child find the talents and gifts God has provided, and use them in proper ways.